ThomasWong2022/pedlar/README.md

  - The ticker connection receives from ZeroMQ whereas the trade requests are made via HTTP.
 There might some ticks dropped if the trade request takes too long.

 ### Basic Backtesting
-The agents can backtest agaisnt a CSV file of the following format, last column time is optional and time format is adjustable through `time_format` of the `Agent` class:
+The agents can backtest against a CSV file of the following format, last column time is optional and time format is adjustable through `time_format` of the `Agent` class:

 ```
 tick,1.26361,1.26375,2019.01.03 23:44:42